 The contents of the PC point to the memory location of the next instruction to be executed.
-The PC consists of two 8-bit registers in the CPU: the program counter high (PCH) and program counter low (PCL).
-These registers contains the most significant byte (MSbyte) and least significant byte (LSbyte) of a 16-bit address.
+The PC consists of two 8-bit registers in the CPU: the program counter high (PCH), and the program counter low (PCL).
+These registers contain the most significant byte (MSbyte) and least significant byte (LSbyte) of a 16-bit address.